albertomh/djereo/docs/src/featurelist.md

 profile file to understand bottlenecks in your tests.
 **N.B.** this requires `py-spy` to be available globally on your system.

+### End-to-end (e2e) tests

+A suite of end-to-end tests written using the Playwright framework lives under `tests_e2e/`.
+Invoke `just e2e` to run these locally.
+This runs Django's `runserver` command in the background before launching the e2e suite.

 ### Tests in GitHub Actions

 The `test` job in GitHub Actions uses the matrix strategy.
 This runs each Nox session (i.e. Python version test run) as a separate pipeline job.

+A release candidate will be containerised when a Pull Request is merged.
+The relevant pipeline will run the end-to-end (e2e) test suite against this candidate container image.

 ## 🚀 Deployment